Residual entropy from temperature incremental Monte Carlo method

 {\it Conclusion and outlook}.--- In conclusion, our study has successfully demonstrated the robustness and versatility of the Temperature Incremental Monte Carlo (TIMC) method across a range of models, both classical and quantum.
 The TIMC method has proven itself as a powerful computational tool, capable of accurately calculating residual entropies in systems with varying degrees of ground state degeneracy.

-For classical models, such as the antiferromagnetic Ising model on C60 and triangular lattices, the TIMC method not only confirmed the expected exponential increase in ground state degeneracy with system size for triangular lattices antiferromagnetic Ising model but also provided entropy values in excellent agreement with analytical predictions.
+For classical models, such as the antiferromagnetic Ising model on C60 and triangular lattices, the TIMC method not only confirmed the expected exponential increase in ground state degeneracy with system size for the triangular lattices antiferromagnetic Ising model but also provided entropy values in excellent agreement with analytical predictions.
 Similarly, in the context of glassy models like the Newman-Moore model, the TIMC method adeptly navigated the oscillatory degeneracy behavior, offering results consistent with complex mathematical solutions.
 For systems where exact transfer matrix solutions are unavailable, TIMC's polynomial scaling with system size offers a computational advantage over transfer matrix methods, which typically scale exponentially.
 However, for systems with exact transfer matrix solutions, those methods remain preferable.

-In the quantum domain, our application of the TIMC method to the transverse field Ising model demonstrates its capability to precisely calculate entropy and determine ground state degeneracy.
+In the quantum domain, our application of the TIMC method to the transverse field Ising model demonstrates its capability to precisely compute entropy and determine ground state degeneracy.
 Through entropy measurements, TIMC can clearly distinguish between the unique ground state of the paramagnetic phase and the twofold degeneracy of the ferromagnetic phase at zero temperature.
 Most notably, our analysis of the iso-entropy contours reveals a significant adiabatic cooling effect, highlighting TIMC's capability to capture subtle quantum thermodynamic phenomena.

 Looking forward, the TIMC method holds promise for exploring more intricate classical and quantum systems, and could be adapted to tackle both fermionic and bosonic models.
-For example, it will be interesting to apply it to high dimensional fully or partially frustrated models~\cite{moessner2001ising,Netz1991,Jalabert1991}.
-Further, for the model with sign problem, the TIMC method can provide the entropy landscape at high temperature where the sign problem is not that severe, and thus may help to deduce possible phases in lower temperatures, for example, if there is any tendency to form superconductivity, the entropy will drop significantly.
+For example, it would be interesting to apply it to higher-dimensional fully or partially frustrated models~\cite{moessner2001ising,Netz1991,Jalabert1991}.
+Further more, for the model with a sign problem, the TIMC method can map the entropy landscape at high temperature where the sign problem is less severe, and thus may help identify possible phases at lower temperatures, for example, if there is any tendency to form superconductivity, the entropy should drop significantly.